JoaquimDmt/JAVA-File-Manager/README.md

 ## Getting Started

-To run the program, simply go in dist folder and execute the following command : `java fr.lpwm.joaquim.Main` You can also just run the java files in src, way to do depending on your IDE (ex: VisualStudioCode -> F5 in Main.java).
+To run the program, simply go in **dist** folder and execute the following command : `java fr.lpwm.joaquim.Main`.
+You can also just run the java files in src, way to do depending on your IDE (ex: VisualStudioCode -> F5 in Main.java).

 If you make changes in src files, then you can recompile everything with `javac -encoding utf8 *.java` and place the new .class files in dist/fr/lpwm/joaquim folder.